What is a Medicaid Waiver?

 Income Limits

 If the applicant is married and his or her spouse is not also applying for Medicaid services, the applicant is able to transfer some of his or her income to the non-applicant spouse (also referred to as the community spouse) to prevent him or her from becoming impoverished.
-As of 2022, the applicant can transfer a maximum of $3,435 / month to the non-applicant spouse.
+As of 2024, the applicant can transfer a maximum of $3,853.50 a month to the non-applicant spouse.
 This is called the Maximum Monthly Maintenance Needs Allowance (MMMNA).

 For applicants who are married, all assets are considered jointly owned.
 Learn more here.
-If only one spouse is applying for Medicaid, the non-applicant spouse may be allowed up to $137,400 in joint assets.
+If only one spouse is applying for Medicaid, the non-applicant spouse can keep 50% of the couple’s assets, up to $154,140 (as of 2024).
+If the couple’s assets are under $30,828, the non applicant spouse can keep all of the assets, up to this amount.
 In Medicaid-speak, this is called the Community Spouse Resource Allowance (CSRA).
 Please note that the applicant spouse is still able to keep $2,000 in countable assets.

 Benefits and Services